 Planning a travel to Los Angeles, California?
 Visiting for the first time and wondering what are the top Los Angeles attractions?
-Or are you a local ready to explore Los Angeles as a tourist?
+Or are you a local ready to explore LA as a tourist and check things off your Los Angeles Bucket List?

 I do remember, we were so excited to visit Los Angeles.
 We hit the most common tourist spots: Hollywood Walk of Fame, the Chinese Theatre, Rodeo Drive, Venice Beach… Disneyland.